mesosphere/marathon/docs/docs/multirole.md

 }
 ```

-When you attempt to PUT the update with the role "dev" to the pods endpoint, as follows:
+When you attempt to PUT the update with the role `dev` to the pods endpoint, as follows:

 ```
 $ cat <<EOF | curl -v -X PUT http://localhost:8080/v2/pods/dev/bigbusiness -H "Content-Type: application/json" --data "@-"